18F/product-guide/pages/what-is-a-product-manager.md

 title: What is a Product Manager?
 ---

-The mostly uncontroversial definition: a product manager (PM) is responsible for the strategy, roadmap, and feature definition of a product or product line.
+A product manager (PM) is responsible for the strategy, roadmap, and feature definition of a product or product line.
 The role involves working with cross-functional teams and may include marketing, forecasting, and profit and loss responsibilities.

 Some other ways to think about the role include that PMs: